 Founded in 1872 by ten forward thinking women at Syracuse University, Alpha Phi is now one of the oldest and largest women’s fraternities in North America with over 150 chapters internationally.
-The Iota Lambda chapter at UConn was founded in March of 2008 and has continued to uphold the ideals of Alpha Phi International since.
+The Iota Lambda chapter, at UConn, was founded in March of 2008 and has continued to uphold the traditions set in 1872, as well as lead by the ideals of Alpha Phi International.

 Alpha Phi Symbols